TheFern2/vscode-gutenberg/README.md

-# vscode-markdown-pandoc README
+# vscode-gutenberg README

-This is the README for your extension "vscode-markdown-pandoc".
+This is the README for your extension "vscode-gutenberg".
 After writing up a brief description, we recommend including the following sections.

 ## Features